brianebert/poetry/README.md

 # poetry
 Lyric of a free range mind.

-I'm learning to use git as a means of revision control for my creative writing.

-Be kind.
+Please be kind.
 About my poetry.
 And in general.